Gates Open: 6:00 PM - Racing Starts: 8:00 PM

 This is the entry level modified division at the speedway.

 • There are two engine options within this class.
-One is a maximum 364 cubic inch motor utilizing a 500 CFM Two Barrel Holley Carburetor, and the other is a GM 602 Crate motor that can utilize a four barrel Holley Carburetor.
+One is a maximum 361 cubic inch motor utilizing a 500 CFM two barrel Holley Carburetor, and the other is a GM 602 Crate motor that can utilize a four barrel Holley Carburetor.

 • Drivers race in this class for the high speeds, intense competition, and the affordability of the class.